 Since 2006, the United States Board on Books for Young People (USBBY) has put together an honor list of international books for young people.
 The list is published each year in February and highlights international books that are deemed to be outstanding in their field.
-We would like to congratulate Miguel Tanco whose beautiful book, Count on Me, was included on this year’s Outstanding International Books list!
+We would like to congratulate Angela Ahn, Julie Morstad, and Wab Kinew whose books were included on this year’s Outstanding International Books list!

 By Wab Kinew

 Bugz is caught between two worlds.
 In the real world, she’s a shy and self-conscious Indigenous teen who faces the stresses of teenage angst and life on the Rez.
 But in the virtual world, her alter ego is not just confident but dominant in a massively multiplayer video game universe.
 Feng is a teen boy who has been sent from China to live with his aunt, a doctor on the Rez, after his online activity suggests he may be developing extremist sympathies.
 Meeting each other in real life, as well as in the virtual world, Bugz and Feng immediately relate to each other as outsiders and as avid gamers.
 And as their connection is strengthened through their virtual adventures, they find that they have much in common in the real world, too: both must decide what to do in the face of temptations and pitfalls, and both must grapple with the impacts of family challenges and community trauma.
 But betrayal threatens everything Bugz has built in the virtual world, as well as her relationships in the real world, and it will take all her newfound strength to restore her friendship with Feng and reconcile the parallel aspects of her life: the traditional and the mainstream, the east and the west, the real and the virtual.

 Thank you to the Outstanding International Books (OIB) committee for all their work!